 Our team is working to change the paradigm that says that some people are better than others because of how they look, the color of their skin, their background, or the amount of money in their bank account.
 We are striving for a society where we are all working together for fairness and justice and freedom - and where our policies and practices match our values.

-Interrupting Assumptions and Unconscious bias.
-We all carry bias with us and it is important for an equitable society that we can recognize with this bias is harming others, and take steps to interrupt this bias.
+Interrupt our assumptions and unconscious bias.
+We all carry bias with us and it is important for an equitable society that we can recognize when this bias is harming others and take steps to interrupt it.
 We can change many of these neural pathways.

-Trauma-informed practice.
-Trauma, whether from a one time event or from generations of marginalization, has a profound impact on humans.
-It is important to recognize this and to put 6 trauma-informed principles into practice so that people in our workplaces can be safe, valued, heard, and work towards healing.
+Use trauma-informed principles.
+Trauma, whether from a one-time event or from generations of marginalization, has a profound impact on humans.
+It is important to recognize this and to put specific trauma-informed principles into practice so that people in our workplaces can be safe, valued, heard, and work towards healing.